Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"The Mysterious Sighting at Trans-en-Provence".</h2 head><h3 quote align='center'>"On this day in 1981, a man in southeastern France observed what he called a \u201cbulging disk\u201d consisting of \u201ctwo plates glued to each other by the rim.\u201d The unidentified flying object landed briefly in a nearby field and then took off, vanishing over some trees.
-Though it has been extensively studied, the sighting has never been scientifically explained.
+<h3 OTD<h2 head>"Joan of Arc put on trial".</h2 head><h3 quote align='center'>"Nineteen-year-old \u201cJoan the Maid,\u201d as she was referred to in court records, was put on trial in France on this day in 1431.
+She faced more than 70 accusations, including murder and heresy, and she eventually confessed, resulting in a life sentence that was later escalated to execution.
 Read today's edition of Today in History >>".</h3 quote></h3 OTD